firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-58-august-2018/2018-08-28-a-taxonomy-of-hurts.md

 author-img: kate-dollarhyde.jpg
 author-bio: |
   [Kate Dollarhyde](http://katedollarhyde@gmail.com) is a narrative designer and writer of speculative fiction.
 Her stories can be found in _Lackington’s_, _Beneath Ceaseless Skies_, and other places.
 You can find her on Twitter as [@keightdee](https://www.twitter.com/keigtdee).
 Though she lives in California, her true home is on the internet.
+art: a-taxonomy-of-hurts.png
+caption: "Two figures look at each other.
+Ethereal fauna erupts from their bodies."
+artist: Kevin Tong
+artist-img: kevin-tong.jpg
+artist-bio: |
+  Kevin Tong learned to draw in the competitive world of underground illustration, where clients often used knife fight challenges to get out of paying him.
+Nevertheless, he prevailed and from that wood chipper furnace life his savage illustration style was forged.
+Since taking it to the streets, Kevin has been steadily illustrating since 2005.
+He currently lives and works in Austin, TX
 proofread: true
 ---